 9:30am – 3:30pm

 Administrative Support: Melissa Trevizo

 This all-day workshop will give an overview of the genomic capabilities available to JGI users through the genomic technologies group.
-In the morning session, we will focus on capabilities in genome sequencing, genome variation analysis, RNA sequencing and epigenomics.
-In the afternoon session, we will focus on sample management and logistics of approved JGI projects.
-Each talk will provide an overview of the experimental and computational approaches employed, followed by an illustrative case study from a recent sequencing project.
-We intend for this to be a highly interactive session, and welcome comments and questions about existing technologies, as well as suggestions of new technologies that JGI should explore in the future.
+In the morning sessions, we will focus on genome sequencing and analysis capabilities including genome assembly, variation analysis, RNA sequencing and epigenomics.
+In the afternoon session, we will discuss functional genomics capabilities, including an introduction to the JGI DNA synthesis and metabolomics programs.
+Finally we will give an overview of JGI sample management and logistics of approved JGI projects.
+We intend for these to be highly interactive sessions, and welcome comments and questions about existing technologies, as well as suggestions of new technologies that JGI should explore in the future.

 9:00am – 3:00pm